seL4/microkit/docs/manual.md

 After initialisation, activity in the system is initiated by an interrupt causing a `notified` entry point to be invoked.
 That notified function may in turn notify or call other protection domains that cause other system activity, but eventually all activity indirectly initiated from that interrupt will complete, at which point the system is inactive again until another interrupt occurs.

-## Fault {#fault}
+## Faults {#fault}

 Faults such as an invalid memory access or illegal instruction are delivered to the seL4 kernel which then forwards them to a designated 'fault handler'.
 By default, all faults caused by protection domains go to the system fault handler which simply prints out details about the fault in a debug configuration.

 When a protection domain is a child of another protection domain, the designated fault handler for the child is the parent protection domain.
 The same applies for a virtual machine.

 This means that whenever a fault is caused by a child, it will be delivered to the parent PD instead of the system fault handler via the `fault` entry point.
 It is then up to the parent to decide how the fault is handled.

+The default system fault handler (aka the monitor) has the highest priority and so will execute and handle faults immediately after they occur.
+For child PDs that have their faults delivered to another PD, the fault being handled depends on when the parent PD is scheduled.

 # SDK {#sdk}